mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 {% endhighlight %}

-Sometimes it is necessary to tweak pylint (especially in case of flask or pythoi), to stop failing standard naming convention i.e. `app = Flask(__name__)`.
+Sometimes it is necessary to tweak pylint (especially in case of flask or python apps), to stop failing standard naming convention i.e. `app = Flask(__name__)`.
 For application name app is just variable holding Flask class object.
 For pylin it is a global contant (visible in entire module), therefore should follow constants convention naming (capital letters, etc).
 We can tweak pylint to indicate variables we want to ignore.
 Or change its general behaviour changing regex, which is used to discover constants (check [Pylint documentation](https://pylint.readthedocs.io/en/latest/tutorial.html)).

 ## Documentation